Ross Bjork

 Ross Bjork (born October 22, 1972) is the athletics director for The Ohio State University.
-He previously served as the director of athletics for Texas A&M University, University of Mississippi and Western Kentucky University.
+He previously served as the director of athletics for Texas A&M University, the University of Mississippi and Western Kentucky University.
 He has also previously worked for the University of Miami, UCLA, and the University of Missouri.

 Early life/playing and coaching career

 A native of Dodge City, Kansas, Bjork graduated from Dodge City High School in 1991.
 Bjork then earned an associate degree from Dodge City Community College, where he also played fullback.

 Bjork transferred to Emporia State University, where he also played fullback and received his bachelor's degree in 1995.
 Bjork earned his master's degree from Western Illinois University in 1996.
 Bjork is married to Sonya and has two sons, Payton and Paxton.

 Administrative career

 Bjork started his administrative career in 1996 at Western Kentucky University where he was an assistant development coordinator.
 Bjork then spent time in the athletics departments at the University of Missouri (1997–2003), University of Miami (2003–2005), UCLA (2005–2010).
 In 2010, Bjork returned to Western Kentucky as its Athletics Director, where he was the youngest athletic director among all 120 NCAA FBS schools when hired.

 While at Western Kentucky, Bjork made several high-profile decisions.
-In 2011, then-WKU Defensive Coordinator Lance Guidry was arrested for driving under the influence in Baton Rouge, Louisiana the day before WKU played LSU.
+In 2011, then-WKU defensive coordinator Lance Guidry was arrested for driving under the influence in Baton Rouge, Louisiana the day before WKU played LSU.
 Guidry coached WKU in its 42–9 loss and Bjork never suspended Guidry.
 Bjork also fired Women's basketball coach Mary Taylor Cowes and Men's basketball coach Ken McDonald.

 In 2012, Bjork left WKU to become the Athletics Director at Ole Miss.
 Ole Miss saw several scandals during Bjork's tenure.
 Just seven months into the job, Bjork fired women's basketball coach Adrian Wiggins for recruiting violations.
 NCAA investigations revealed persistent football recruiting violations, including evidence that Ole Miss employees and boosters arranged numerous "impermissible benefits" for players, such as car loans and cash.
 At least one recruit was suspected of getting help on his college entrance exam.
 Ole Miss officials began calling reporters, telling them falsely that most of the alleged violations had taken place under Freeze's predecessor Houston Nutt.

 In July 2017, Houston Nutt sued Ole Miss for defamation.
 The lawsuit was settled in October 2017, and Ole Miss issued an apology to Nutt.
 In discovery for that lawsuit, Nutt's lawyers discovered that Hugh Freeze had been calling escort services from his university phone.
 Bjork then allowed Freeze to resign.